HrisheekeshDandekar/WhatsApp-Group-Tagger/README.md

 - Respect the privacy and terms of service of Whatsapp while using this tool.
 - For any issues or inquiries, refer to the Github repository.

-## Hello Reddit, not providing an EXE so script kiddies don't abuse this.
+## Hello Reddit, provided you an EXE.
 - Sincerely, smelly nerds